rcalix1/AI_auditing/README.md

 ## 6. Case Study: RoBERTaXLM Audit

 This case study involved a formal audit of a large language model to uncover latent bias in its token predictions and representations.
-Auditors applied statistical and visualization techniques to reveal racial, gender, and cultural biases.
+Auditors applied statistical and visualization techniques to reveal NER biases.
 This demonstrates the value of independent model audits in high-risk NLP systems.

 ---